ichalkiad/datadescriptor_uselections2020/README.md

 Text:

-Chalkiadakis, I., d’ Auriac Louise Anglés, Peters, G. W. & Frau-Meigs, D. A text dataset of campaign speeches of the main tickets in the 2020 us presidential election.
+Chalkiadakis, I., d’ Auriac Louise Anglès, Peters, G. W. & Frau-Meigs, D. A text dataset of campaign speeches of the main tickets in the 2020 us presidential election.
 Figshare https://10.6084/m9.figshare.26862064 (2024).

 Bibtex:

 @misc{chalkiadakisdauriac2024,
-  author = {Chalkiadakis, I. and d' Auriac Louise Angl\'es, and Peters, Gareth W., and Frau-Meigs, Divina}, year = {2024}, title = {A text dataset of campaign speeches of the main tickets in the 2020 US presidential election}, howpublished = {\emph{figshare} \url{https://10.6084/m9.figshare.26862064}}
+  author = {Chalkiadakis, I. and d' Auriac Louise Angl\`es, and Peters, Gareth W., and Frau-Meigs, Divina}, year = {2024}, title = {A text dataset of campaign speeches of the main tickets in the 2020 US presidential election}, howpublished = {\emph{figshare} \url{https://10.6084/m9.figshare.26862064}}